The North Pennines AONB Partnership’s Nectarworks project ran from March 2013 to summer 2017.

 Getting kids buzzing!

-Inspiring and educating some of our youngest residents is an important part of the Nectarworks project.
-Mandy Oliver, the AONB Partnership’s Nectarworks Community Officer, is working with several primary schools across the North Pennines, helping children to understand why our bees are so valuable and so fascinating.
+Inspiring and educating some of our youngest residents was an important part of the Nectarworks project.
+Mandy Oliver, the AONB Partnership’s Nectarworks Community Officer, worked with several primary schools across the North Pennines, helping children to understand why our bees are so valuable and so fascinating.
 You can find out more about this strand of the project by visiting our Nectarworks for Schools page.

 This short film shows children from Church Brough Primary School taking part in the project in 2014: